 - Access to safety escorts or assisting in transportation changes;

-Both the reporting party and responding party shall be afforded a prompt review, reasonable under the circumstances, of the need for and terms of any such interim measure or accommodation that directly affects them and shall be allowed to submit evidence in support of their request.
-Interim measures and accommodations are reviewed upon request by the Title IX Coordinator and/or Vice President of Administration, and/or their designees.
+how to request for review will be included in the written communication to the parties outlining the supportive measure.
 Before modifying an interim measure or accommodation, the College will notify the other party of the request for modification.
-The issuance of interim measures and/or accommodations is not a conclusion as to whether there has been a violation of College policy.
-The Title IX Coordinator has the discretion to issue, modify, or remove any interim measure or accommodation due to new information or change in circumstances.
+The issuance of supportive measures and/or accommodations is not a conclusion as to whether there has been a violation of College policy.
+The Title IX Coordinator has the discretion to issue, modify, or remove any supportive measure or accommodation due to new information or change in circumstances.

 The College will consider all facts and circumstances that may be relevant to whether a NCO should be issued, including, but not limited to, the following factors: